Dhr0nCrash/Dhr0nCrash/README.md

 - 💞️ I’m looking to collaborate on ...
 Building a time machine, so I can finally finish yesterday’s tasks tomorrow.
 - 📫 How to reach me ...
 Just whisper my name to the wind… or email works too.
 - 😄 Pronouns: ...
 Master/Mind… but I respond to human pronouns too.
 - ⚡ Fun fact: ...
-Tis' for real actually: The United States of Mexico is the first and only country in the whole history of the world whose's citizens, through a popular vote get to choose their local, state and federal level judges
+I once binge-watched an entire series while "studying"—multitasking at its finest.

 <!---
 Dhr0nCrash/Dhr0nCrash is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.